Keith Lewin: Early life and education

-South and South East Asia
+Career

-Lewin has worked extensively in South East Asia with a special focus on Malaysia, Sri Lanka, and most recently in India.
-In Malaysia he was a visiting lecturer at University Malaya whilst completing his doctorate working closely with colleagues in the Pusat Perkembangan Kurrikulum (PPK).
-Subsequently, he co-authored a major report on science education in Malaysia published by the Malaysian Ministry of Education and the UNESCO International Institute for Educational Planning and has worked with many students and officials from the Ministry.

-In Sri Lanka Lewin initially worked with the national curriculum centre and was then an advisor for the establishment of the National Institute of Education (NIE) for UNDP.
+Lewin has worked in South East Asia with a focus on Malaysia, Sri Lanka, and India.
+In Malaysia he was a visiting lecturer at University Malaya whilst completing his doctorate working with colleagues in the Pusat Perkembangan Kurrikulum (PPK).
+Subsequently, he co-authored a report on science education in Malaysia published by the Malaysian Ministry of Education and the UNESCO International Institute for Educational Planning.
+In Sri Lanka, Lewin worked with the national curriculum centre and was then an advisor for the establishment of the National Institute of Education (NIE) for UNDP.
 He also contributed to the development of the Sri Pada College of Education for UNDP.
-Subsequently, he has organised programs for high level Ministry officials and assisted with the development of the Education Sector Development Framework Programme (ESDFP) which is coordinated by the World Bank.

-In India Lewin has worked closely with the National University of Educational Planning (NUEPA) on a large scale program of research on access and equity using household surveys and child tracking to understand more about why more than half the children in North Indian states fail to reach secondary school.
-CREATE, a research consortium that Lewin helped develop, has designed and developed an extensive programme of empirical research involving large scale household suirveys and village level school based data collection.
-In addition Lewin has worked closely with teams from Bihar, Tamil Nadu, and Madhya Pradesh and with the Ministry of Human Resource Development and NUEPA to develop state level framework plans for Rastriya Madhyamik Shiksha Abhiyan (RMSA) with the aim of progressing towards universal access of quality secondary education across India.
-These plans project participation, activities and costs forward and identify bottlenecks and critical constraints on expanded access.
+In India, Lewin has worked with the National University of Educational Planning (NUEPA) on a large-scale programme of research on access and equity using household surveys and child tracking to understand more about why more than half the children in North Indian states fail to reach secondary school.
+CREATE, a research consortium that Lewin helped develop, has designed and developed a programme of empirical research involving large-scale household surveys and village-level school-based data collection.
+Lewin has worked with teams from Bihar, Tamil Nadu, and Madhya Pradesh and with the Ministry of Human Resource Development and NUEPA to develop state level framework plans for Rastriya Madhyamik Shiksha Abhiyan (RMSA).